tkrebs/ep3-bs/README.md

 where you can find stable and (latest) development releases.

-## Version
+## Versions

-The current version is 1.8.0 from October 2022.
+The current version is 1.8.1 from November 2022.

+Version 1.8.1 fixes an email sending related bug.

 Version 1.8.0 provides compatibility with PHP 8.1 by overriding and fixing the essential Zend Framework 2 components.
 It also fixes some bugs, added a file-storage-only mail option and removes some legacy code (mainly, the file manager).